byu-mechatronics/nano-setup/README.md

         }

         void loop() {
-          // code that always runs in a loop here
+          // code that always runs in a loop here (like your main() function) }
-        }

 5. Look at some of the example code in this repo to see how to get started.
 Try downloading one of the files to your computer, and then to your Arduino Nano.